 There is a need for consistency between the harmonized technical specifications for construction products and the technical rules for works4.
-Furthermore, all the information accompanying the CE Marking of the construction products, which refer to Eurocodes, should clearly mention which Nationally Determined Parameters have been taken into account.
+Furthermore, all the information accompanying the CE Marking of the construction products which refer to Eurocodes should clearly mention which Nationally Determined Parameters have been taken into account.

-National annex for EN 1993-1-10
+National annex for EN 1993-1-9

 This standard gives alternative procedures, values and recommendations with notes indicating where national choices may have to be made.
-The National Standard implementing EN 1993-1-10 should have a National Det
+The National Standard implementing EN 1993-1-9 should have a National Annex containing all Nationally Determined Parameters for the design of steel structures to be constructed in ad in EN 1. the relevant country.